-The Lewis Center for Educational Research has been called "one of the most interesting, unique and unusual" educational institutions in the nation, and we are known for our relationship with NASA and our ownership of the Goldstone-Apple Valley Radio Telescope (GAVRT).
+The Lewis Center for Educational Research has been called "one of the most interesting, unique and unusual" educational institutions in the nation, and we are known for our relationship with NASA and the Goldstone-Apple Valley Radio Telescope (GAVRT) progam.

-Since opening in 1990, the center has hosted more than 100,000 students, teachers and parents participating in outreach programs, clubs and other educational activities.
-The Lewis Center continues to provide hands-on instructional programs to students and the community throughout the US and the world.
+Formerly the Apple Valley Science and Technology Center, the Lewis Center provides hands-on instructional programs to students and the community throughout the US and the world.

 Among the Lewis Center's most significant programs are: